rahulpathak1706/package-rahulp/README.md

 DELETE /api/posts/{id}
 ```

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security

-If you discover any security related issues, please email your@email.com instead of using the issue tracker.
+If you discover any security related issues, please email rahulspathak17@gmail.com instead of using the issue tracker.

 ## License